-‘The Amazing Race’ 29: How March 30 Debut, Thursdays @10 Timeslot Can Make Or Break The Show [Opinion]
+‘The Amazing Race’ 29: How March 30 Debut, Thursdays At 10 Timeslot Can Make Or Break The Show [Opinion]

 Considering that The Amazing Race 29 is airing on a day when CBS broadcasts comedies and other lighthearted material, TAR fits right in with the network’s theme for Thursday nights.
 Thus, while there is a chance that The Amazing Race 29 could lose some viewers due to its later timeslot, the fast-paced reality TV series could also benefit from added viewership as a result of CBS’ other comedy programs on Thursdays.

-Overall, The Amazing Race‘s earlier premiere is welcome news for avid fans of the show.
-By moving the long-running TV series to 10 p.m. on Thursdays, CBS is practically counting on TAR to rake in the numbers for the timeslot all-important.
-This, at least to a point, proves that the network still has a lot of faith in the wholesome, well-loved award-winning reality TV series.
+Overall, The Amazing Race’s earlier premiere is welcome news for avid fans of the show.
+By moving the long-running TV series to 10 p.m. on Thursdays, CBS is practically counting on TAR to rake in the numbers for the timeslot.
+This, at least to a point, proves that the network still has a lot of faith in the wholesome, well-loved, award-winning reality TV series.

 [Featured Image by Jason Merritt/Getty Images]